kallisons/NOAH_LSM_Mussel_v2.0/README.md

 **Modifying the control files:**
 The control files for the model must be modified if new input files are created that have a different time step, length of time, or start on a different day.
 Make changes to JDAY, TIME, SYDAYS, NRUN, and DT in the controlfile_top_leap_6min.txt and controlfile_top_noleap_6min.txt files before running the model with input files with different characteristics.
-Add additional leap years to the RunModel_LSMM2.sh if running the model if needed.
+Add additional leap years to the RunModel_LSMM2.sh if needed.